 I was also a little nervous that I wouldn’t be able to cut into a frozen cake.
 The alternative would be to let it warm up to room temperature and then I’d be stuck with that same sticky melted ice cream situation.
 I’m happy to report that dipping a very sharp knife in a tall glass of very hot water before each cut does the trick beautifully!

-The cake is a moist, dense, and perfectly sweet color bomb and the Low Cow Birthday Cake Ice cream adds a sweet, creamy, delicious alternative to ice cream.
+The cake is a moist, dense, and perfectly sweet color bomb and the Ice cream adds a sweet, creamy, delicious alternative to frosting.

 Its basically the perfect summer dessert!